2017 Japan Cup

 Sounds Of Earth

-but disappointed in the Arima Kinen and Dubai Sheema Classic afterwards.
+but failed in the Arima Kinen and Dubai Sheema Classic afterwards.

-got a Japan Cup invitation for his victory in the
+got an invitation to the Japan Cup for his victory in the

 2017 Grosse Preis von Baden

-only a length behind runner-up Sounds Of Earth.
-Because he came only second
+less than a length behind runner-up Sounds Of Earth.

-Iquitos just proved his international class with a seventh place in the
+The son of Adlerflug got second to Guignol three times this year, but proved his class with a seventh place in the

 The Japan Cup was first run in 1981.